Nuno-Jesus/Make-A-Make/README.md

 `else` - if the `ifeq` directive evaluates to false, the lines below the `else` directive are obeyed.
 `endif` - marks the end of the conditional.

-Output:
+This outputs the following:
 ```shell
 VAR1 contains my name
 VAR2 does not contain my name
 ```

 Altough `VAR1` and `VAR2` are very similar, `VAR2` ends in a space!
 It was more than enough to assert an inequality between the 2 values.
-Note that **leading spaces are ignored, but trailing spaces are not**.
+However, the first conditional evaluates to true, because all strings from VAR1 match the strings in the right field.
+Note that **leading whitespaces are ignored, but trailing spaces are not**.

+> **Note:** you can use the `strip` built-in makefile function to remove whitespaces.

 Conditionals determine which parts of the `Makefile` should be excluded or included before the building process begins.
 You can use conditionals to include/exclude commands of a recipe, change a variable's value or even change which variables should be used in the build.